 There are, at last count, about 18,372 Christmas movies.
 That’s actually about 3,582 more than there are movies period.
-OK, maybe I’m exaggerating, but suffice it to say that no holiday has been covered quite as extensively as Dec.
+OK, maybe that’s an exaggeration, but suffice it to say that no holiday has been covered quite as extensively as Dec.
 25. In honor of that, I’m counting down the top 10 best Christmas movies ever.

 With those restrictions in mind, here is our cinematic yuletide countdown.